 Aside from being remote, San Pablo is also a very small community.
 The school itself is only attended by about 70 students ranging from day-care all the way up to the 6th grade.
 We were welcomed with fresh coconut water, local delicacies, and smiles from kids and parents.
 We were also treated to lunch by Pahungaw Falls.

-Overall the experience was very eye opening.
+Overall the experience was very eye-opening.
 Besides being able to see a part of the country we were not able to see before, we were able to meet people who are very passionate about giving and sharing.
-The experience also challenged our concept of comforts and luxury, and resilience.
-To see people live simply and be surrounded by nature made us feel so deprived being city-dwellers that we are.
+The experience also challenged our concept of comforts and luxury and resilience.
+To see people live simply and be surrounded by nature made us feel so deprived of being the city-dwellers that we are.
 The people of Borongan experience being battered by typhoons on a regular basis yet they refuse to be weathered.
 With each storm, the community and its people become stronger.

 We’re very thankful to have been given the chance to experience the culture of Eastern Samar.
 My sincerest gratitude to the entire PhotoUp community for allowing us the capability to reach out to our communities.
-Our thanks also goes out to our partners in this activity, and the individuals who have contributed in cash and kind to this trip: Maria Theresa Cardenas Lanit, Hannah Melissa Enage, Lilibeth Caballero King.
+Our thanks also go out to our partners in this activity, and the individuals who have contributed in cash and kind to this trip: Maria Theresa Cardenas Lanit, Hannah Melissa Engage, and Lilibeth Caballero King.

 – Ossie Lozano

-Samar trip was definitely different from my other trips.
-It was my first experience on going on a surf trip while doing an outreach activity.
-The feeling of helping other people and reaching your hands out to those who have less, it gave me goosebumps.
-I have experienced genuine smiles, and have built in me so much respect for people who came from all walks of life.
+Samar’s trip was definitely different from my other trips.
+It was my first experience going on a surf trip while doing an outreach activity.
+The feeling of helping other people and reaching your hands out to those who have less, gave me goosebumps.
+I have experienced genuine smiles, and have built-in me so much respect for people who came from all walks of life.
 It made me realize how lucky and blessed I am in this life.
 This trip has been a dream come true for me.

 – Den Clyve Cabanig